2018 ATP Finals: Singles

 Novak Djokovic started off with a fourth round loss at the Australian Open, losing to Chung Hyeon from South Korea in three close sets.
 He then underwent surgery on his elbow, a week later.
 However, he surprisingly played at the Masters events of the Indian Wells Masters and Miami Open and lost in his opening round matches to Taro Daniel and Benoît Paire, respectively.
 He then competed at the Monte Carlo Rolex Masters and was able to reach the third round losing to Dominic Thiem.
-However, he suffered another early exit, this time in Barcelona Open to Martin Klizan in the second round.
+However, he suffered another early exit, this time in Barcelona Open to Martin Kližan in the second round.
 Djokovic struggle continued at the Mutua Madrid Open in a second round loss to Kyle Edmund in three sets.
 At the Italian Open, Djokovic was able to reach his first semifinal of the year, losing to eventual champion Rafael Nadal in straight sets.
 His resurgent form continued when he reached the quarterfinals of the French Open, but was upset by Marco Cecchinato in four sets.

 He had a strong start to the grass court season at the Queen's Club Championship, reaching the final without dropping a set, but lost to top seed Marin Čilić despite having a championship point.
 Djokovic, then, entered the Wimbledon Championships and, after defeating Nadal 10–8 in fifth set in the semifinal, he was able to claim his first title in over a year by defeating Kevin Anderson in straight sets.
 After a triumphant grass season, Djokovic started his US Open Series with a third round showing at the Rogers Cup, losing against eventual runner-up Stefanos Tsitsipas.
 Afterwards, he returned to play the Western & Southern Open for the first time in three years.

 Here he faced Roger Federer in the final and defeated him to win his first Cincinnati Masters title convincingly in straight sets.
 With this victory, Djokovic became the first and only player in tennis history to complete the career Golden Masters—a feat achieved by winning all nine ATP Masters 1000 events at least once in one's career.
 At the US Open, he was able to reach the final facing #3 seed Juan Martín del Potro.
 He defeated del Potro in straight sets to win his third US Open title and second Grand Slam title of the year.
 Seeded second at the Shanghai Rolex Masters, he claimed his fourth Shanghai title when he defeated Borna Ćorić in the final and did not drop a set all tournament.
 Finally at the Rolex Paris Masters he defeated João Sousa, Damir Džumhur, Marin Čilić, and Roger Federer en route to the final, where he lost in straight sets to Karen Khachanov.